Yummot/dpusys_hw/README.md

 ## Create the project

+Take our dpusys_2core_B4906 project as an example.
 Make sure the Vivado tools are in you `$PATH`.
 Then, use following command:

 ```shell
 # at the root dir of the cloned repo